maxpert/marmot/README.md

 ![GitHub](https://img.shields.io/github/license/maxpert/marmot)

 ## What & Why?

 Marmot is a distributed SQLite replicator with leaderless, and eventual consistency.
 It allows you to build a robust replication between your nodes by building on top of fault-tolerant [NATS Jetstream](https://nats.io/).

-This means if you are running a read heavy website based on SQLite, you should be easily able to scale it out by adding more SQLite replicated nodes.
+So if you are running a read heavy website based on SQLite, you should be easily able to scale it out by adding more SQLite replicated nodes.
 SQLite is probably the most ubiquitous DB that exists almost everywhere, Marmot aims to make it even more ubiquitous for server side applications by building a replication layer on top.

 ## What is the difference from others?

+Marmot is essentially a CDC (Change Data Capture) and replication pipeline running top of NATS.
+It can automatically configure appropriate
+JetStreams making sure those streams evenly distribute load over those shards, so scaling simply boils down to adding more nodes, and re-balancing those JetStreams (auto rebalancing not implemented yet).

 There are a few solutions like [rqlite](https://github.com/rqlite/rqlite), [dqlite](https://dqlite.io/), and [LiteFS](https://github.com/superfly/litefs) etc. All of them either are layers on top of SQLite (e.g.